There’s one thing that all travelers dread… Going home.

 One is to scope out popular tourist attractions, break out your fancy camera, and offer to take professional photos for tourists.

 Think about it.
 Couple and solo travelers voyage across the globe to visit these places.
-They want impressive photos to remember their adventure (and flex on IG, obviously).
+They want impressive photos to remember their adventure (and flex on Instagram and TikTok, obviously).

 Selfies are meh, and nobody likes asking strangers to take their pictures.
 That almost never ends well.